When Was the Last Time You Had a Good Night’s Sleep?

 - difficulty falling or staying asleep

 - falling asleep at inappropriate times

 - loud snoring or snoring interrupted by pauses, then gasps

-- unusual movements or behaviors during sleep
+- unusual movements or behaviors during sleep.

 After an initial evaluation by a physician, you may be referred for an outpatient sleep study conducted by experienced technicians.
-The Sleep Disorders Center at St. Francis offers two private rooms with private bathrooms and sleep number beds for your comfort.
+The Sleep Disorders Center at St. Francis consists of two private rooms with private bathrooms and sleep number beds for your comfort.
 You will sleep in your own room with recording devices attached to your body while a technician in the control room monitors your sleep.
 Each room has an intercom to keep you in communication with the technician.

-Sleep Disorders testing services:
+Sleep Disorders testing services

 - Polysomnogram or Sleep Study – This study provides key data about your sleep disorder by monitoring things like heartbeat and airflow while you sleep

 - CPAP Titration – a sleep study where the patients wears a mask that delivers air to maintain normal breathing